KratosMultiphysics/CoSimIO/docs/tutorials/cpp/basic_data_exchange_with_kratos.md

 # Tutorial for connecting to Kratos and performing basic data exchange

 This tutorial shows how to establish a connection to Kratos and to do basics data exchange with Kratos.
-It is required to do [this tutorial](integration_co_sim_io.md) first
+It is required to do [this tutorial](integration_co_sim_io.md) first.

+Furthermore it is required to compile Kratos which is described [here](../../kratos_build.md).

 ## Connecting to Kratos
 For connecting to Kratos it is very important to have in mind that Kratos also uses _CoSimIO_, so its python interface reflects the _CoSimIO_.
 So we may create a python script for connecting and disconnecting in a similar way described in the [python tutorial](../python/integration_co_sim_io.md):